-The cooler climes of the Macedon Ranges are under an hour northwest of Melbourne, perfect for a day trip or weekend getaway.
+The cooler climes of the Macedon Ranges are under an hour northwest of Melbourne, perfect for a day trip or weekend getaway in Victoria.
 It’s also the perfect place to visit with your dog, with plenty of dog-friendly attractions from forest to gardens to wineries.

 Dog-Friendly Sightseeing in the Macedon Ranges